OpenHPC-AI/OpenCHAI/README.md

 # OpenCHAI
 The **Open CDAC HPC-AI Manager Tool (OpenCHAI)** is a unified and modular automation framework designed to simplify and accelerate the deployment, configuration, and management of HPC and AI clusters.
-It seamlessly integrates provisioning, centralized authentication and authorization, automation, workload scheduling, orchestration, and monitoring by leveraging industry-standard tools such as xCAT, OpenLDAP, Ansible, SLURM, Kubernetes, Nagios, Ganglia, and Chakshu-Front.
+It seamlessly integrates provisioning, centralized authentication and authorization, automation, workload scheduling, orchestration, and monitoring by leveraging industry-standard tools such as xCAT, OpenLDAP, Ansible, SLURM, Kubernetes, Nagios, Ganglia, and C-Chakshu etc.

 # OpenCHAI Flow Diagram for HPC-AI Cluster Provisioning, Deployment & Configuration